boycetsang/LogicCreator/README.md

 `python optimizer.py`

 You can then change a few things before launching the optimizer.
+You will see backtesting runs as extra directory in the current location.

+## Cross-validating optimized strategy
+THe optimizer can almost always find good in-sample solution - that's why it is a good idea to use a different dataset (e.g. different date range) to challenge the selected strategy.
+This can be done by the same script, but using the verification option in command line menu.